 In 2013 I became a Queen Elizabeth Scholarship Trust scholar.
 QEST is an organisation founded by Royal Warrant holders to ‘fund the education of talented and aspiring craftspeople . . . [and] sustain Britain’s cultural heritage’

 Sacred art need not be extravagant or expensive but should always be made with integrity and longevity in mind.
 As Britian’s foremost liturgical designer, Augustus Pugin, wrote: ‘Let every man build to God according to his means, but not practice showy deceptions; it is better to do a little substantially and consistently with truth, than to produce great but fictitious effect’.
 The best works of Christian iconography use beautiful materials and time-honoured techniques with insight, love and care.
 More details of the traditional methods I employ can be found in the Techniques section.

-Large triptych shrine icon of the Lancaster Martyrs.
-St Joseph’s Catholic Church, Lancaster (current project).
+Large altarpiece dedicated to the Lancaster Martyrs.
+St Joseph’s Catholic Church, Lancaster.

 Wall-painting schema for St Francis of Assisi Church, Baddesley Clinton.

 Designs for an altar carving.
 St John Orthodox Church, Austin, Texas.

 Designs for the reordering of a Catholic church in Britain, including designs for the altar, ambo, and other furnishings.